On the Learnability of Watermarks for Language Models: Experimental setup

-We experiment with all three \decbased watermarking strategies discussed in \S\ref{sec:decoding-based-watermarking}.
+We experiment with the three \decbased watermarking strategies discussed in \S\ref{sec:decoding-based-watermarking}.
 We use various hyperparameter settings to vary the level of distortion induced by the watermarks.
-Specifically, we test \KGW with $\gamma = 0.25$ and $\delta = \{1, 2\}$,\footnote{Because we always use $\gamma = 0.25$, we sometimes omit explicitly stating the value of $\gamma$ to reduce clutter.} \Aar with $k = \{2, 3, 4\}$, and \KTH with key length 256 and number of shifts $s = \{1, 2, 4, 256\}$.
+Specifically, we test \KGW with $k = \{0, 1, 2\}$, $\gamma = 0.25$ and $\delta = \{1, 2\}$,\footnote{Because we always use $\gamma = 0.25$, we sometimes omit explicitly stating the value of $\gamma$ to simplify notation.}\footnote{We exclude $k = 2, \delta = 1$ since we find that $k = 2, \delta = 2$ already exhibits lower learnability.} \Aar with $k = \{2, 3, 4\}$, and \KTH with key sequence length $m = 256$ and number of shifts $s = \{1, 2, 4, 256\}$.